codeRIT/hackathon-manager/docs/api-setup.md

 ## Initial Setup with Postman

-This guide assumes you have already setup an admin account on a local hackathon manager install.
+This guide assumes you have already setup an admin account on a local Hackathon Manager install.
 For more details on this, see the [main README](https://github.com/codeRIT/hackathon-manager#local-development).

-Sign in to your admin account, and click "Manage".
-Then go to the **Doorkeeper** tab on the bottom-left.
+In Hackathon Manager, sign in to your admin account and click "Manage".
+Then, at the bottom left of the sidebar, click the **Doorkeeper** tab.

 <img src="assets/api-setup/doorkeeper.png" width="300px" />